keshkesh-down/GameOfLife/README.md

 # GameOfLife
-Simulation of life on C#.
+Simulation of life on C#/WinForm.

 **LBM** - activate life on the cell